microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 ## Subscribe to recordings available at the tenant level

 To get change notifications for any recording available for any online meeting in a tenant, subscribe to `communications/onlineMeetings/getAllRecordings`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
-This subscription is supported only for scheduled [onlineMeeting](/graph/api/resources/onlinemeeting).
-This subscription is not supported for channel meetings.
+This subscription supports scheduled [onlineMeetings](/graph/api/resources/onlinemeeting) but not channel meetings.

 ### Permissions